 Our Method

 Guided painting workshop will be lead by a student in a step-by-step manner so patients who may be concerned about their artistic abilities do not feel overwhelmed as each brushstroke and shape is broken down into small manageable steps.
-Each art workshop runs for about an hour and supplies like canvas, paint, and brushes are provided.
+Each art workshop runs for about an hour.

 Meet the Team